calinux-py/PowerShell/Documents & Pictures Dropbox Upload/readme.txt

 Description
 The CaliLoot PowerShell script is designed to copy specific folders from the user's computer to a designated folder on Dropbox using the Dropbox API.
 This script requires a Dropbox access token to function correctly.
-It is intended for users who want to back up certain folders, such as 'MyDocuments' and 'MyPictures', to their Dropbox account.

 Prerequisites
 Before running the script, ensure you have the following: